cs-ed/edtech-plan-bbethune-LHS/README.md

 ### Application of Technology

-Students will use their choice of IDEs for coding, though, as I learn more about their respective features, I will be in a better position to make recommendations.
-Students will warehouse their problems/labs/projects at their IDE of choice and submit links to their work to me at Canvas.
-I will use Canvas for warehousing student submissions and assessing / reporting grades.
+Students will use the IDE at replit.com for coding, though, as I learn more about IDEs generally, I will be in a better position to make updated recommendations.
+Students will warehouse their problems/labs/projects at replit.com and submit links to their work to me at Canvas.
+I will use
+Canvas for warehousing student submissions and assessing / reporting grades.

 I’m not sure for what percentage of student submissions I should use Codequiry to just check for correct return values and for what percentage I should